-Depending on the unit size, see either Fig. 3 and 4 (size 17), Fig. 8 and 9 (sizes 20 and 24), or Fig. 13 and 14 (size 28) for locations and sizes of the horizontal duct connections.
+Depending on the unit size, see either Fig. 3 and 4 (size 17) or Fig. 8 and 9 (sizes 24 and 28) for locations and sizes of the horizontal duct connections.
 Note that there are 2 different return air duct connection locations - one for unit without an economizer (on back side of unit) and a different one for unit equipped with an economizer (on left end, under the economizer hood).
 The supply air duct connection is on the back side.
-See Fig. 23 for top view depicting typical horizontal duct arrangements.
+See Fig. 17 for top view depicting typical horizontal duct arrangements.

-NOTE: 50GC size 17 to 28 units are factory assembled as either dedicated horizontal or vertical units.
+NOTE: 547K size 17 to 28 units are factory assembled as either dedicated horizontal or vertical units.
 These units cannot be field converted.